-4. R&D plan

-- Appropriate research periods and research budgets are in place to achieve the set goals and milestones. - 5.
-R&D system - The R&D system and its division of roles are appropriate for achieving the goals. - The R&D principal investigator demonstrate leadership and management to achieve the goals. - ※ Applied research will be determined through a review of the in-program call for selected PIs.
+- 3. Superiority and originality of the proposal - Is this a challenging technological idea that is not an extension of conventional technology, and is it likely to lead to a significant advancement in science and technology? - Does the proposal demonstrate superiority and originality based on domestic and international R&D trends? - 4.
+R&D plan - Are the R&D period and research costs sufficient and appropriate for achieving the set goals and milestones, and has an appropriate research funding plan been developed? - 5.
+R&D structure - Are the R&D structure and division of roles appropriate for achieving the goal? - Can the R&D Principal Investigator demonstrate leadership and management skills required to achieve the goals? - ※ Applied research will be determined through a review of the in-program call for selected PIs.
 Please note that the implementation of applied research will be approved through a competitive review process, and the timing of the in-program call for proposals and review will be determined by the JST.